carlherrmann/starter-hugo-research-group/content/home/welcome.md

   css_class:
 ---

-The Biomedical Genomics group at the Health Data Science Unit - Medical Faculty Heidelberg & BioQuant is working topics centered around **regulatory genomics**.
-We explore the mechanisms  of transcriptional regulation and how they are altered in disease.
-We have a strong focus on cancer genomics, applying integrative methods to combine multiple omics datatypes, using advanced statistical and ML techniques.
+The Biomedical Genomics group at the Health Data Science Unit - Medical Faculty Heidelberg & BioQuant is working topics centered around **regulatory genomics** in disease.